SHIVAM-PERSONAL-EMAIL-ACCOUNT/Lawcubator-Takehome-Assignment/README.md

 ## Contents

 - Introduction
+- Features
 - Technologies Used
 - How to run Project
-- Testing Endpoints

 ## Introdution

 - Backend Application where Users can work with their Projects
-- Users can perform CRUD operations on their own projects
 - Users can view other users' projects if they are declared as PUBLIC

-- Users cannot create projects for other users' and they cannot modify or delete other users' projects
+## Features

+- A User can login or signup into the application
+- A User can view all their projects
+- A User can view other users' Public Projects
+- A User can view any Project by its Id, if the Id is valid.
+If the Project belongs to some other user then it needs to be a Public Project
+- A User can create, modify and delete a project for himself

 ## Technologies Used